braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/nested_object_support.md

 ### Message triggering

-To use these properties to trigger a campaign, select your custom event or purchase, and add a __Nested Property__ filter.
+To use these properties to trigger a campaign, select your custom event or purchase, and add a **Nested Property** filter.
 Note that message triggering is not yet supported for in-app messages.

 {% alert important %}
-Nested objects is generally available, however triggering messages and segmenting users based on this data is in early access.
+Nested objects is generally available.
+However, triggering messages and segmenting users based on this data is in early access.
 For more information, please reach out to your Braze account manager.
 {% endalert %}

 {% tabs %}